angelycwingz/Groq-Multi-Tool-Agent-with-Lanchain/README.md

 # Multi Tool Agent App

-This project is a simple and naive implementation of an AI Agent application that uses multiple tools.
-It is designed to demonstrate the basic concepts and functionality of integrating multiple tools into a cohesive application.
+This project is a simple and naive implementation of a Groq AI Agent application that uses multiple tools, including a calculator (custom tool), Wikipedia, and Tavily Search.
+It is built using FastAPI and LangChain for the backend, with a Streamlit-based frontend UI.
+The application is designed to demonstrate the basic concepts and functionality of integrating multiple tools into a cohesive application.
 While it is not optimized for production use, it serves as a great starting point for understanding the architecture and workflow of such systems.

 ## Project Structure